spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-turn.md

 ## Disabling Coturn

-If, for some reason, you'd like to prevent the playbook from installing Coturn, you can use the following configuration:
+If, for some reason, you'd like to prevent the playbook from installing Coturn, add the following configuration to your `inventory/host_vars/matrix.DOMAIN/vars.yml` file:

 ```yaml
 matrix_coturn_enabled: false